BOLTZZ/Asteroid-Game/README.md

 ![3]()

 For the final version I just resorted to making indivual image files for each spaceship and just accessed those in the code because I couldn't find a solution to the problem other than this.
 Feel free to email me if you figure it out.
+Also, I added lasers which the player could shoot and they would "destroy" the asteroid when in reality just moving it to the top of the scren.
+And, I added a backstory which is that the player is trying to get into the prestigious Elite Space Adacemy and this is the entrance test.
+A score of 50 and less results in a fail while 51 and higher results in acceptance.